We may receive compensation when you click on links to products from our partners.

 1. Presentation Matters (“Best in Show”)

 Recruiters are looking for the best candidate for the job.
 They will assess the overall presentation of applicants during interviews.
-The appearance, demeanor and communication skills of a person are all very important.
-Your resume (content and format) are also key.
-Applicants who appear unkempt or unprofessional are usually skipped over.
-A person with a negative attitude or poor communications skills will have difficulty as well.
+The appearance, demeanor, and communication skills of a person are all very important.

 2. Contracts and Job Offers Are Negotiable